Boku vs PayPal vs Apple Pay Payments: A Complete 2026 Guide

 Responsible Gambling for Boku vs PayPal vs Apple Pay Casino Deposits

 Payment choice affects spending control; these are the built-in safety nets and extra tools you can layer on.
-Boku’s hard £40/£240 limits provide an external circuit-breaker—ideal for volatile live games like Lightning Roulette.
-Apple Pay and PayPal have no network caps, so combine them with site-level limits.
+Boku’s hard £40/£240 limits provide an external circuit-breaker, which is ideal for volatile live games like Lightning Roulette.
+Apple Pay and PayPal have no network caps, so they can be combined with site-level limits.

 Key Takeaways